 A: In this case, since you would be looking to insure for more than the amount you originally purchased him for, you would need to provide substantiation for consideration of a value increase.
 You can use the Justification of Value form (on the Forms and Applications page).
 This form will help you list the horse's competition record, professional training fees paid, breeding record, and other relevant information.
 This information is normally sufficient, providing the underwriter feels the value you are requesting is reasonable.
 Give us a call and we'll help you determine what you'll need and we will then submit it to underwriting for their review.

 Q: My horse is a three-year-old homebred with no performance record yet.
 How do I determine his value?

-A: The basic formula used for homebred horses is three times their sire's stud fee.
+A: The basic formula used for young homebred horses is three times their sire's stud fee.
 If you believe your horse is worth more than that due to training, performance, etc., contact our office and we can discuss this with you in detail.

-Remember, while the Full or General Mortality horse insurance policies includes coverage for humane destruction, the situation must meet the requirements of the policy.
+Remember, while the Full or General Mortality horse insurance policies include coverage for humane destruction, the situation must meet the requirements of the policy.
 The policy does not cover for euthanasia due to non health related, economic or philosophical reasons.
 If your horse develops a serious condition that requires costly medical or surgical care, and the veterinarians recommend that treatment to save the horse's life, you are expected under the terms of the Horse Mortality insurance policy to provide for that care, regardless of whether or not those expenses are covered by your policy.
 If you don't have the funds to pay the expected veterinary fees, and the horse dies because you do not pursue treatment, or if you choose to put your horse down instead of pursuing treatment, regardless of your personal reasons for doing so, the Mortality policy would likely not respond.

 Q: If my horse has a health problem during the policy, will I be able to renew the policy?